 - Iteratively given the dependence on outcomes such as synchronous generation retirements, the size and location of inverter-based resource (IBR) builds, new storage builds, and transmission network builds. - Holistically considering all system security services together, not in isolation; for example, a synchronous condenser could provide system strength, reactive compensation, and inertia. - With broad planning assumptions to capture a reasonable cost impact.
+The planning assumptions used in the ISP are drawn from other work undertaken by AEMO, such as the Network Support and Control Ancillary Services (NSCAS) and system strength assessments.

-The engineering assessment considers the system security services, outlined in Table 4.
-These services are described in more detail in AEMO's Power System Requirements Paper36, setting out the fundamental technical attributes necessary for secure and reliable system operation.
+The engineering assessment considers the system security services, outlined in Table 3.
+These services are described in more detail in AEMO's Power System Requirements Paper, setting out the fundamental technical attributes necessary for secure and reliable system operation.
 This section outlines how the ISP studies evaluate the need for different system security services.